 Ground surveys and discussions with Western Water staff and consultants were undertaken with regard to minimising impacts.
-Several large remnant eucalypts to the south and southeast of the site were initially proposed to be impacted upon.
+Several large remnant eucalypts to the north-east of the site were initially proposed to be impacted upon.
 These were able to be avoided after the process of 'workshopping for minimisation'.